 1.1 Standards and regulations

-The room size for X-ray equipment is specified by legal regulations such as the Radiation Protection Ordinance and various DIN standards.
-These regulations stipulate which requirements must be met by the room in terms of safety, radiation protection and technology in order to meet both legal requirements and operational needs.
+The room size for X-ray systems is specified by legal regulations such as the Radiation Protection Ordinance and various DIN standards.
+These regulations specify the requirements that must be met by the room in terms of safety, radiation protection and technology in order to comply with both legal requirements and operational requirements.

 These standards are essential to protect the health of staff and patients.
 You can find a complete list of these standards here.